hyperledger-solang/solang/docs/running.rst

 The Solang compiler is run on the command line.
-The solidity source file names are provided as command line arguments; the output is an optimized wasm file which is ready for deployment on a chain.
+The solidity source file names are provided as command line arguments; the output is an optimized wasm file which is ready for deployment on a chain, and an abi file.

 Two blockchains are supported right now:
 `Hyperledger Burrow <https://github.com/hyperledger/burrow>`_ and